OneDeadKey/zmk-config-selenium/README.md

 This is a [ZMK](https://zmk.dev/) implementation of the [selenium keymap](https://onedeadkey.github.io/selenium/).

-This repository also contains selenium firmware builds for these keyboards:
+This repository also contains Selenium firmware builds for these keyboards:
 - [Corne](https://github.com/foostan/crkbd)
 - [Ferris](https://github.com/pierrechevalier83/ferris)
 - [Glove80](https://www.moergo.com/)